greiginsydney/Intervalometerator/docs/step1-setup-the-Pi.md

 If you're starting from scratch, start here at Step 1.

 1. Prepare the memory card with the [32-bit Raspberry Pi OS 'Lite'](https://www.raspberrypi.org/software/operating-systems/) image.
+You want the "a port of Debian Bookworm with no desktop environment" version.

 > The ["Raspberry Pi Imager"](https://www.raspberrypi.org/software/) app can download and write the image to a memory card for you quickly and easily.